 open P-fin public

-The simplified definition is a special case of the official one, so one direction is easy to prove.
+The second definition is a special case of the first one, so one direction is immediate.

 P-fin[ gen , f∈[gen] , cl ] where